owlboy/greatpug-public/README.md

 * Bathrooms should be back to normal

 #### 04/14/18
-* You should no-longer stick to the walls when using the main stairway or the stairs in The Roost
+* You should no longer stick to the walls when using the main stairway or the stairs in The Roost
 * Mckmuze setlist lighting has been fixed
 * Missing lightmap on painting has been found and reapplied
 * New decorations in Night View and The Roost